 - A live-in rehab facility

 Which one the judge chooses will depend on the nature of your DUI and how severe the judge believes your addiction is.
 You will also be ordered not to drink or use drugs at all during this time.

 You could also face other “extra” penalties.
-For example, you might be ordered to attend a morgue program where you see firsthand the human cost of drunk driving.
-Or, you might be required to live under house arrest or wear a special bracelet called a SCRAM which can detect when you’re drinking.
-These penalties are not pleasant and almost all of them cost you money.
+For example, you might have to attend a morgue program where you see firsthand the human cost of drunk driving.
+Or, you might be required to live under house arrest or wear a special SCRAM bracelet that can detect when you’re drinking.
+These penalties are not pleasant, and almost all of them cost you money.

 - Was the arrest legal?